pengsihua2023/HIV-1-M-SPBEnv/README.md

 biopython == 1.79

 ### Dependencies can be installed using the following command:
-conda create -n DeepmRNALoc python=3.6.13
+conda create -n HIV-SPBEnv python=3.9.18
-conda activate DeepmRNALoc
+conda activate HIV-SPBEnv

 pip install -r requirements.txt

 HIV-SPBEnv is a project for HIV 1 subtype classification.
 The detailed composition of the DNA sequence data of HIV env gene is shown in Table 1.